lezcano/geotorch/docs/source/constructions.rst

 From a more abstract perspective, the constructions given here can be regarded as objects and smooth functors in the differentiable category.
-In particular, these classes can be thought as an implementation of the category :math:`\operatorname{Diff}` of differentiable mainfolds as a `cartesian monoidal category
+In particular, these classes can be thought as an implementation of the category :math:`\operatorname{Diff}` of differentiable manifolds as a `cartesian monoidal category
 <https://en.wikipedia.org/wiki/Cartesian_monoidal_category>`_ with `pullbacks along submersions
 <https://ncatlab.org/nlab/show/submersion#pullbacks>`_.